 site this year with more students and after this we will be ready for a

 published abstract and student presentation at a national conference.

-preparation for a talk at Student Scholar Days
+- Presentations: In preparation for a talk at Student Scholar Days

 5. An Equipment Kit to Support Temporary Art Exhibitions in downtown Alamosa: